DanCat6300/nemo-jupyterlab/language_server_changes/README.md

 This version include a temporary function `document_highlight` to return semantic tokens embedded in the result template.

-Add the additional function in this version to the one in your local nemo's language server folder, or simply copy and replace at your own risk.
+Add the additional function in this version to the one in your local nemo's language server folder, or simply copy and replace.

 **Rebuild** the the language server after the modification.